 Philadelphia Museum of Art

 Start your day with a trip down the Ben Franklin Parkway.
 This wide-open street flanked with colorful flags will guide you to the foot of the Philadelphia Museum of Art, a museum so great that even its stairs are famous.
 After you’ve done your best Rocky impersonation, step inside the historic halls and take a look around.
-You’ll see exhibits on Art in Revolutionary Philadelphia, tailoring, and more than 200,000 pieces of artwork.
+You’ll see exhibits on Art in Revolutionary Philadelphia, costumes and textiles, and more than 200,000 pieces of art from throughout the world.

 You don’t have to be in the city limits to get a glimpse of the Comcast Center towering over Philadelphia.
-Once you reach this 975-foot tall building, you’ll notice the giant 2,000 square-foot HD video screen, which is the largest four-millimeter LED screen in the world.
+Once you reach this 975-foot tall building, you’ll notice the giant 2,000 square-foot HD video screen.
 During the holiday season it puts on a merry display, a 15-minute spectacle filled with sights and sounds of the season.
-If you’re feeling hungry, stop by the Markets and Shops at Comcast Center for a sit-down snack.
+If you’re feeling hungry, stop by the Concourse for markets and shops at Comcast Center for a sit-down snack.

 The Pennsylvania Academy of the Fine Arts is housed in one of the city’s most historic buildings.
 Known for its collection of 19th and 20th-century American paintings and sculptures, the work of the region’s top contemporary artists hangs on the walls and sits on display waiting for your appreciation and admiration.
 Stop by and embrace your inner art critic — the artwork loves the attention.
 Then grab your gloves and hat as we head east toward the river to our next destination.

 Just a short trip down Walnut Street takes you to our next stop.
 More than 100,000 pieces of hand-fired Favrile glass come together to make the enormous glass mosaic, Dream Garden.
-Artist Maxfield Parrish first produced this work of art in 1916 to be displayed in Philadelphia’s Curtis Building.
-Aficionados from around the world visit every day to get a glance at a masterpiece -join them and enjoy this one-of-a-kind piece of art.
+Artist Maxfield Parrish designed this Tiffany-produced work of art in 1916 to be displayed in Philadelphia’s Curtis Building.
+Aficionados from around the world visit every day to get a glance at the masterpiece — join them and enjoy this one-of-a-kind piece of art.